 Any person who becomes an employee as defined in RS 11:2252 on and after January 1, 1980 shall become a member as a condition of employment.
-No person who has attained age fifty or over shall become a member of the FRS, unless the person becomes a member by reasons of a merger or unless the FRS received an application for membership before the applicant attained the age of fifty.
-No person who has not attained the age of eighteen year shall become a member of the FRS.
+No person who has attained age fifty or over shall become a member of the FRS, unless the person becomes a member by reasons of a merger or unless the FRS receives an application for membership before the applicant attains the age of fifty.
+No person who has not attained the age of eighteen years shall become a member of the FRS.
 Any person who has retired from service under any retirement system or pension fund maintained basically for public officers and employees of the state, its agencies, or political subdivisions, and who is receiving retirement benefits there from may become a member of FRS, provided the person meets all other requirements for membership.
-Service credit from the retirement system or pension plan from which the member is retired shall not be used for reciprocal recognition of service credit in this System.
+Service credit from the retirement system or pension plan from which the member is retired shall not be used for reciprocal recognition of service with the FRS, or for any other purpose in order to attain eligibility or increase the amount of service credit in this System.